 When you are applying for a retail or customer service job, one question you might be asked is, "What would you do if your replacement doesn't show up when it's time to go home?"

 This is a critical question for customer service positions.
-It's important to make clear that you wouldn't just walk away, leaving your post unattended.
+It's important to make clear that you wouldn't just walk away if a team member doesn't arrive to replace you, leaving your post unattended.